 As we all know, writing minutes is a fundamental part of an assistant role and a skill we have to get right.
 As far as our tasks go, it is an important one but at the same time it can be pretty arduous and pretty dull especially if the meeting is lengthy or you left […]

+Today, we are talking about tips on good minute taking.
 As we all know writing minutes is an essential skill for assistants, and we have probably written more over the years than Stephen King has written novels.
-I had a job a few years back that provided support for twelve Committees who had four meetings a year, which meant I was writing a set of […]
+I had a job a few years back that provided support for twelve Committees who had four meetings […]